De Bruyne wins PFA Player of the Year award

-Manchester City midfielder Kevin De Bruyne has won the Professional Footballers' Association Player of the Year award for 2019-20.

-City ceded the Premier League title to Liverpool as they finished 18 points behind Jurgen Klopp's champions, in second place, but De Bruyne enjoyed a magnificent individual campaign.
+City ceded the Premier League title to Liverpool as it finished 18 points behind Jurgen Klopp's champion, in second place, but De Bruyne enjoyed a magnificent individual campaign.

 The Belgium international scored 16 goals and provided 23 assists in all competitions, equalling Thierry Henry's record of 20 assists in a single Premier League season.